-170 Several types of fire models exist.
+Several types of fire models exist.
 One of them is the probabilistic cellular automaton (PCA), which relies on a stochastic fire propagation set by a probability of propagation which depends on wind speed and direction, terrain slope and vegetation state.
-Despite its simplicity, such model presents enough similarities with fire propagation dynamics to ensure accurate verification against observations and to allow in-depth analysis of fire propagation dynamics for a moderate computational cost (Berjak and Hearne 2002, Trunfio 2004, Hernández-Encinas 2007a, 2007b, Alexandridis et al 2008).
-Unlike coupled fire-atmosphere models such as FIRETEC (Linn et al 2002), the PCA model does not rely on physical processes that govern the fire behavior.
-However its simple implementation allows easier theoretical analysis.
+Despite its simplicity, such a model presents enough similarities with fire propagation dynamics to ensure accurate verification against observations and to allow in-depth analysis of fire propagation dynamics for a moderate computational cost (Berjak and Hearne, 2002; Trunfio, 2004; Hernández Encinas et al., 2007a, b; Alexandridis et al., 2008).
+Unlike coupled fire-atmosphere models such as FIRETEC (Linn et al., 2002), the PCA model does not rely on physical processes that govern the fire behavior.
+However, its simple implementation allows easier theoretical analysis.